 Staying in these tiny homes was a great experience and I found myself surprised at what I liked and didn’t like.

-Booking a Tiny Home Airbnb
+Finding and Booking a Tiny Home Airbnb

 I wanted a rental that was entirely mine.
 It also had to have an indoor bathroom and shower with hot water.
 Composting toilets were fine.